vishnu350/st/README.md

 Notes on manual install flow:
 - No auto-updates.
 - Compiled binary size will be tiny (~90KB) in size.
-- If you want to download more fonts, just run the st-install script again: `./st-install`.
+- If you want to download more fonts, just run the install flow again: `make install`
+- To uninstall st+ from your system: `make uninstall`

 # Configuration